Self-Serve Compost

 • Site is open 24/7

-• The site is near the entry kiosk and is open daily sunrise to sunset
+• The site is near the entry kiosk and is open Monday, Tuesday, Wednesday and Friday only sunrise to sunset (no deliveries on Thursdays)

 • GibsonRanchSelfServeCompost.PNG

-Based on demand, the County plans to have compost available beginning April 15 through the end of September.
+Based on demand and severe storms, the County will make compost available sometime in spring through early fall 2025 - dates to be determined.
 The compost will be restocked based on availability as necessary.

 The SacGreenTeam is excited to see the response from our residential curbside customers about the availability of self-serve compost.
 If there is enough demand, the goal is to expand the program to more locations in the unincorporated areas of Sacramento County.